Aroostook County, Maine

-Aroostook County (/əˈruːstək, -ˈrʊs-/ ə-ROOSS-tək-,_--RUUSS--; Comté d'Aroostook) is a county in the U.S. state of Maine along the Canada–U.S. border.
+Aroostook County (/əˈruːstək, -ˈrʊs-/ ə-ROOSS-tək-,_--RUUSS--; Comté d'Aroostook) is the northernmost county in the U.S. state of Maine.
+It is located along the Canada–United States border.
 As of the 2020 census, the population was 67,105.
-Its county seat is Houlton, with offices in Caribou and Fort Kent.
+The county seat is Houlton, with offices in Caribou and Fort Kent.

-Known locally in Maine as "The County", it is the largest county in Maine by total area, and the second largest in the United States by total area east of the Mississippi River, behind St. Louis County, Minnesota.
-With over 6800 sqmi of land it is larger than three U.S. states.
-It is Maine's northernmost county.
-Its northernmost village, Estcourt Station, is also the northernmost community in New England and in the contiguous United States east of the Great Lakes.
+Known in Maine as "The County", it is the largest county in Maine by total area, the second-largest in the United States east of the Mississippi River by total area (behind St. Louis County, Minnesota), and the 31st-largest county in the entire contiguous U.S. With over 6800 sqmi of land, it is larger than three of the smaller U.S. states.
+The state's northernmost village, Estcourt Station, is also the northernmost community in the New England region and in the contiguous United States east of the Great Lakes.

-Aroostook County is known for its potato crops.
-The county is also an emerging hub for wind power.
-Its Acadian culture is also well-known.
-In the Saint John Valley in the northern part of the county, which borders Madawaska County, New Brunswick, many of the residents are bilingual in English and Acadian French, whereas elsewhere in Maine, New England French is the predominant form of French spoken.
+Aroostook County is known for its potato cultivation, and it is an emerging hub for wind power.
+Historically, Acadian culture and heritage is well-represented in the county.
+In the Saint John Valley (northern Aroostook County), which borders Madawaska County, New Brunswick, many of the residents are bilingual in English and Acadian French.
+Elsewhere in Maine, New England French is the predominant form of French spoken.
+Additionally, the original inhabitants of the area, the Wolastoqiyik, still remain in their country (Wolastokuk) as the Houlton Band of Metaksonekiyak Wolastoqewiyik.

+Aroostook County forms the entirety of the Presque Isle media market, according to Nielsen Media Research.

+Etymology

+The name Aroostook comes from the Wolastokwey (or Maliseet) word Woolahstook, referring to the Saint John River or "Wolastoq", which means "beautiful river".